FedCampus/FedKit_demo_paper/draft1/outline.md

     - Related work in mobile FL
     - What is missing for on-smartphone FL research to be practical
         - Cross-platform training support
-        - Ability to change the model & algorithm
+        - Ability to customize FL in production
     - Brief introduction to FedKit
         - FedKit features
             - (Checklist figure)